Amir-Rastkhadiv/fun-gym/README.md

 ## ABSTRACT

-I am impressed with your interest in reading the Fun Gym [Website](https://amir-rastkhadiv.github.io/fun-gym/) README file.
+I am impressed with your interest in reading the Fun Gym's [Website](https://amir-rastkhadiv.github.io/fun-gym/) README file.
 I am pleased to announce that I will present the User-Centric Frontend Development Milestone Project-1 for Code Institute's Leading Technologies HTML5 and CSS3 course.

 I promise to convey everything that I know.
 Ask me anything!
 I welcome ideas, suggestions, feedback, and the occasional rant.